The ABLE advantage

 ABLE savings show promising growth

 ABLE programs were initially introduced in 2016, so savers have only had a few years’ worth of contribution opportunities.
-It’s also important to note that ABLE accounts have an annual contribution maximum of $15,000.
+It’s also important to note that ABLE accounts have an annual contribution maximum of $15,000 which increased to $16,000 in 2022.

 ABLE savings are often intended to be used for near-term needs and resources.
 For this reason, it’s not surprising to see that average account balances are fairly level across different account owner ages as opposed to increasing with age as they might be in a retirement or alternate savings account.

 Average ABLE Account Balances